FANMISUA/OADB/README.md

 - ###### PostgreSQL installation

 1).
 Download and install PostgreSQL versions later than 13.4 The installer is available here: https://www.postgresql.org/download/.
+Use password 'postgres' for your default postgres username set up for installation.

 If the installation was successful, you should be able to run the following command.
 Your version should be later than 13.4.

     $ postgres -V
     postgres (PostgreSQL) 13.4